pinkhairs/html-css-ui-kit/README.md

 * Blog Posts
 * Footers

-Just edit index.html and style.scss to your heart's content!
+Edit index.html and style.scss to your heart's content!
+You can edit the other files too of course but I tried to make that unnecessary.